Find out why and how you have chemotherapy for nasal and paranasal sinus cancer.

-You might have chemotherapy and radiotherapy at the same time for some types of nasal cavity and paranasal sinus cancers.
-This is also called chemoradiation.
+You might have chemotherapy at the same time as radiotherapy for some types of nasal and paranasal sinus cancers.
+This is also called chemoradiotherapy.

-Your specialist might suggest chemoradiation if you are not fit enough to have surgery, or because your cancer has spread to other parts of your body.
-Or you might have it after surgery, to reduce the risk of the cancer coming back.
+Your doctor might suggest chemoradiotherapy if you are not fit enough to have surgery.
+Or you might have it because your cancer has spread to other parts of your body.
+You might also have it after surgery to reduce the risk of the cancer coming back.

 Chemotherapy to shrink a large cancer

 Your doctor might suggest chemotherapy before surgery.
 This will be if your cancer hasn't spread to other organs, but is too big to be operated on.

 It is not a commonly used treatment and is called neo adjuvant chemotherapy.